hpcraink/fsprj2/README.md

 ### Build IOTrace_Analyze

-1. get the source like described in [Build libiotrace](#Build libiotrace) step 1 and 2.
+1. get the source like described in [Build libiotrace](### Build libiotrace) step 1 and 2.
 2. to get the jar you have two options
     * build a new jar with maven out of the directory &lt;libiotrace-folder&gt;/fsprj2/IOTrace_Analyze
-    * use the provided snapshot
+    * use the provided snapshot IOTrace_Analyze-0.0.1-SNAPSHOT-jar-with-dependencies.jar in &lt;libiotrace-folder&gt;/fsprj2/IOTrace_Analyze/test/

+### Use IOTrace_Analyze

+1. put the libiotrace output, the IOTrace_Analyze-jar, some log4j2.properties and the IOTrace_Analyze.properties in the same directory.
+Examples for the properties can be found in &lt;libiotrace-folder&gt;/fsprj2/IOTrace_Analyze/test/.
+2. edit the IOTrace_Analyze.properties.
+At least the entry inputFile has to be changed to the value of &lt;prefix-for-log-names&gt; to find the libiotrace output.
+The other entrys define which output will be generated.
+3. run the jar with the command `java -jar <IOTrace_Analyze-jar>` (for big log files it's necessary to increase the maximum memory allocation pool for the JVM with an additional parameter like `-Xmx16g`)

+If the given properties are used, two new directorys are generated.
+One with the name logs which includes the file IOTrace_Analyze.log.
+And one with the name output which includes all generated diagrams, output files and animations.